 St. Joseph's Parish History

 When the Reverend Thomas Cook was sent from Grace Church, Jamaica, to look for opportunities to launch a new mission in the ever growing community of Queens, he sought the help of the Methodists, who agreed without hesitation to provide space in their meeting house.
-So it was that on April 24th in 1870 at 4 o'clock p.m. the first Saint Joseph's service was held and our beloved parish church was born.
+So it was that on April 24, 1870 at 4 o'clock PM, the first St. Joseph's service was held and our beloved parish church was born.

 We have come a long way since our humble beginnings and today we are more determined than ever to continue our ministry in God’s name, where all people are welcomed and encouraged to live out their Baptismal Covenants in a supportive and nurturing community.
 We combine the traditional and the new in our liturgy, creating an exciting worship experience for both the young and old alike.